-If an incoming transaction is non-secure, either because the slave interface is configured to be non-secure, or the input security bit is set be non-secure, then if that transaction is intended for a master interface that is currently secure, then that transaction is returned with a DECERR, and the transaction is not transferred to the slave.
+If an incoming transaction is Non-secure, either because the slave interface is configured to be Non-secure, or the input security bit is set to be Non-secure, then if that transaction is intended for a master interface that is currently Secure, that transaction is returned with a DECERR, and the transaction is not transferred to the slave.

-All accesses must be secure to gain access to any programmers model register.
-Any non-secure accesses to the programmers model receive a DECERR response.
+All accesses must be Secure to gain access to any programmers model register.
+Any Non-secure accesses to the programmers model receive a DECERR response.
 See Chapter 3 Programmers Model.